-STEPPER MOTOR CORDS: Do not disconnect the cable at the stepper motor end unless absolutely necessary.
-It is designed for limited use and can be easily damaged.
+Do not disconnect the cable at the stepper motor end unless absolutely necessary.
+The connector was designed for limited use and can be easily damaged.
 When connecting and disconnecting the motors, always use the round plugs that connect to the driver box cables.
-Do not pull on the wires to disconnect connectors-Grip the plugs themselves.
+Do not pull on the wires to unplug the connectors-Grip the plugs themselves.
+We also recommend use of a plastic tie wrap in in place of one of the motor mounting screws to provide strain relief on the cable to protect this connection.